 Thomas Jefferson was also born to a wealthy, land-owning family.
 (It should be noted that both families utilized slave labor.)
 He also married a wealthy widow.

 I don’t mean to assert that either marriage was loveless, but it’s worth noting that neither of these men married someone of a different economic status than themselves.
-Though Jefferson did have a family with Sally Hemings after his first wife passed away.
-I’m not going to comment on whether there was love or not because I don’t know and there was definitely a massive imbalance of power in that relationship.
+Though Sally Hemings did bear his children after his first wife passed away, there was definitely a massive imbalance of power in that instance–that’s not love either.

 Essentially the same thing happened to Jefferson as it did to Washington.
 During the war, he had racked up some personal and business debts.
 After the war, when he tried to pay with American money; the Brits that he owed to flat out turned it down, saying it wasn’t real currency.
 He was in trouble.
 And then his father-in-law died, passing his debts on to Jefferson.